dojo/docs/developer/design/loader.rst

 ...then the loader can derive that the define application has the implied moduleId of "mathLib/arithmetic".
 Of course this only works if a particular resource contains at most one define application with a missing moduleId argument.
-These observations indicate a best practice (in xxx, I show you how this best practice helps module portability).
+These observations indicate a best practice (in `Relocating Module Namespaces`_, I show you how this best practice helps module portability).

   * moduleId should not be provided explicitly in a define application